 What is a rehabilitation consultant?

-A rehabilitation consultant is a person employed outside of the employer/insurer/third party administrator who is paid/hired by the workers comp adjuster to provide guidance on the employee’s medical and rehabilitation needs.
+A rehabilitation consultant is a person employed outside of the employer/insurer/third party administrator who is paid/hired by the worker’s comp adjuster to provide guidance on the employee’s medical and rehabilitation needs.

-What is a direct employee of an employer, insurer or third party administrator?
+What is a direct employee of an employer, insurer, or third-party administrator?

-A direct employee of an employer/insurer/third party administrator is person who receives their paycheck and benefits from that particular party.
+A direct employee of an employer/insurer/third party administrator is a person who receives their paycheck and benefits from that particular party.

 This must be contrasted with the “direct” hiring of a person employed by someone else or self-employed to perform the case management services on behalf of the employer/insurer/third party adjuster.